Guanidine: Testing

 Guanidine can be selectively detected using sodium 1,2-naphthoquinone-4-sulfonic acid (Folin's reagent) and acidified urea.

 Uses

 Industry

-The main salt of commercial interest is the nitrate [C(NH_{2})_{3}]NO_{3}.
+The main salt of commercial interest is the nitrate [C(NH2)3]NO3.
 It is used as a propellant, for example in air bags.

 Medicine

 Since the Middle Ages in Europe, guanidine has been used to treat diabetes as the active antihyperglycemic ingredient in French lilac.
 Due to its long-term hepatotoxicity, further research for blood sugar control was suspended at first after the discovery of insulin.
 Later development of nontoxic, safe biguanides led to the long-used first-line diabetes control medicine metformin, introduced to Europe in the 1950s & United States in 1995 and now prescribed to over 17 million patients per year in the US.

 Guanidinium chloride is a now-controversial adjuvant in treatment of botulism.
 Recent studies have shown some significant subsets of patients who see no improvement after the administration of this drug.